 Rules and regulations:

-- Simple clothes, top with sleeves; no short skirts, pants, trousers, shorts, or skin-tight clothes.
+- Simple clothes, top with sleeves; no short skirts, pants, trousers, shorts, or skin-tight garments.

 - Walk slightly, be quiet and solemn.